Add Your Heading Text Here

 Technical Illustrations Associates, Manchester: Business Systems Manager, (1984-1991).

-Viv revolutionized the working systems of a newly established company, reduced working hours and increased profits.
-She graduated in Business Studies and began her career within a newly established company which was an offshoot of ICI.
-She introduced computers to the company and designed databases to run the business more efficiently.
-She managed the working systems of eight employees, trained assistants and eventually introduced Computer Graphics using prototype technologies and software that had to be self-taught.
-Viv could have started a new software company at that point but decided to pursue academic studies instead.
-By the time she left the company it was virtually fully automated.
+I managed the working systems of eight employees, trained assistants and eventually introduced Apple Mac Computer Graphics using prototype technologies and software that had to be self-taught.
+I could have started a new software company at that point but decided to pursue academic studies instead.
+By the time I left the company in 1991 it was virtually fully automated.

 Dillons (Waterstones) Book Store: Academic Bookseller, (1991-1993).

-She dramatically increased sales in the Education and Psychology sections of the store by paying attention to trends, for instance, the development of Counselling, the introduction of the Key Stage early education system and Open University student ‘block-purchasing’ behaviour.
-She liaised with publishers, purchased books, organized public events and offered a range of book services to the public.
-The job fitted in with her decision to return to university and pursue an academic career.
+I dramatically increased sales in the Education and Psychology sections of a new, five-floor, bookstore in Manchester by paying attention to trends and acting on them.
+I responded to the development of Counselling as a newly professionalised area of Psychology by purchasing all of the key text books to assert Dillons as the brand leader.
+I also noted the emergence of the Key Stage textbooks to prepare infants for the government’s new testing policies and created a supportive, resourceful purchase area for parents and teachers.
+I noticed Open University students’ eagerness to ‘block-purchase’ as soon as the reading list was issued each year and guaranteed those sales as well.
+I liaised with publishers, purchased books, organized public events and offered a range of book services to the public.
+Although poorly paid, the job fitted in with my decision to return to university and pursue an academic career.

 Cheadle Hulme School, Cheadle, Cheshire: School Librarian, (1995).

-Viv managed the school library initially in order to supplement her M.Phil. tuition scholarship at the University of Manchester, but she enjoyed the opportunity of working with younger students.
-Here, Viv redesigned the library according to the school’s curriculum to facilitate student access to pertinent resources.
-She was responsible for every aspect of developing and maintaining library processes as well as for providing library guidance services for teachers and students.
+I took up the role of the School Librarian (maternity cover) to supplement my M.Phil. tuition scholarship at the University of Manchester.
+I enjoyed the opportunity of working with enquiring young students.
+Here, I redesigned the library according to the school’s curriculum to facilitate student access to pertinent resources.
+I was responsible for every aspect of developing and maintaining online and manual library processes and providing library guidance to teachers and students during library lessons.